OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 <link href="css/app.css" type="text/css" rel="stylesheet" />
 ```

 NOTE: It's important that app.css goes _after_ Fabric's CSS files to ensure that any application-specific styles there will have a high enough specificity to override Fabric styles if necessary.
-While Fabric does have a lot great pre-existing styles, you may need tweak them to fit your application’s specific requirements.
+While Fabric does have a lot great pre-existing styles, you may need tweak them to fit your application's specific requirements.

 At this point, your directory should look like this: